Measurement of isolated prompt photon production in pp and p-Pb collisions at the LHC: Purity correction

 where the indices ``n'' and ``w'' refer to narrow clusters ($0.1<\sigma^2_{\text{long}}<0.3$) and wide clusters ($0.4<\sigma^2_{\text{long}}<2.0$), respectively.
 The ``iso'' and ``$\overline{\text{iso}}$'' notations refer to isolated cluster regions ($\pt^\text{iso,~ch}<\SI{1.5}{GeV}/c$) and anti-isolated cluster regions ($\pt^\text{iso,~ch}>\SI{4}{GeV}/c$), respectively.
 The number of clusters ($N$) in each region is the sum of signal (S) + background (B).

 The relation in Eq.~\ref{eq:ABCDRawPurity} holds if (i) the contributions of signal to $N_{\rm w}^{\rm iso}$, $N_{\rm w}^{\overline{\rm iso}}$, and $N_{\rm n}^{\overline{\rm iso}}$ are negligible and (ii) the shower shape and isolation momentum are uncorrelated.
-While (i) is found to be true, assumption (ii) is not strictly correct, i.e.~narrow clusters are more likely to be isolated than wide clusters.
-This effect is corrected using MC simulations with full detector response to calculate the contribution of underlying correlations via
+Both assumptions are not fully fulfilled, as (i) there is percent-level leakage of signal into the wide isolated cluster region and (ii) narrow clusters are more likely to be isolated than wide clusters.
+These effects are corrected using MC simulations with full detector response to calculate the contribution of underlying correlations via

 where $B_{\rm n}^{\rm iso}$ is the true cluster yield from background sources in the signal region (isolated and narrow clusters).
+Typical values of $\alpha_{\text{MC}}$ range from about $1.1$ to $1.4$.
 The MC calculation contains both jet--jet and $\gamma$--jet events and the respective yields are scaled with the corresponding cross sections.
 The fully corrected purity is then calculated as

 Finally, a bias may arise due to differences in the degree of correlation in data and MC.
 This bias is evaluated using the double ratio

 where $N^{\text{iso}}$ and $N^{\overline{\rm iso}}$ are the number of isolated and anti-isolated clusters, respectively.
 This double ratio is studied for $0.4<\sigma^2_{\text{long}}<2$ where signal contributions are expected to be negligible, and extrapolated into the signal region ($0.1<\sigma^2_{\text{long}}<0.3$) using a first-order polynomial.
 A slope consistent with zero is observed within the uncertainties, indicating that an accurate description of correlations is achieved by the MC calculation.
 The magnitude of residual mismatch is evaluated in Sec.~\ref{sec:systematics} and taken into account as a systematic uncertainty.